-Arab Divers happily offers free transportation for our diving and snorkelling activities.
+Arab Divers happily offers free transportation from our Dive Center to the dive sites.
 Here you will learn about the beaches in Aqaba.

 For sure not the best beach in Aqaba, but it is a convenient option if you’re staying in the city centre or one of the nearby hotels.
 For a prettier, more enjoyable day at the beach we recommend looking a little further to the South, away from the heavy boat traffic you’ll find here due to City Beach’s close proximity to the Port of Aqaba.
 There aren’t any snorkelling or dive sites worth to mention, although it can get fairly crowded, what makes it a great people-watching spot if you’re curious about local culture.